opsgang/libs/bash/std/functions.md

 **Whitespace and _0_ are considered values.**

-Returns 1 if any are undefined or non-empty.
+Returns 1 if any are undefined or empty.

 ### Example